 2. Relationship with Investment Banking Division:

-Under the Global Research Settlement, communications between the Investment Banking Division and GIR persons engaged in equity research and portfolio strategy research (“GIR Persons”) are generally restricted and permitted communications between the Investment Banking Division and GIR Persons may only take place in the presence of a “chaperone” from the firm’s Compliance Department.
+- Under the Global Research Settlement, communications between the Investment Banking Division and GIR persons engaged in equity research (“GIR Persons”) are generally restricted and permitted communications between the Investment Banking Division and GIR Persons may only take place in the presence of a “chaperone” from the firm’s Compliance Department.

 3. Relationship with Securities Division:

-GIR analysts are permitted physical access to the firm’s trading floor and sales and marketing groups but are not seated with sales and trading desks.
+- GIR analysts are permitted physical access to the firm’s trading floor and sales and marketing groups but are not seated permanently with sales and trading desks.

 D. Analyst Personal Views